byuccl/ddr_rowhammer/BIST_DOC.md

        * i.e. it is not during transaction with another bank
        * i.e. no other bank's arbiter granted permission for this master (with bank.lock being active)

+  - In all examples I've seen, with bist and with cpu, the lock signal has been set low.

+## Tools (found in litedram.frontend)

+### DMA

+This is a class that takes a LiteDRAM port using the native or axi protocol and converts the signals into a smaller, simpler set of signals to be used.
+It includes a 'fifo' migen module with a default depth of 16.
+It is used by LiteDRAM's bist.

+# Address Translation